brutella/comment-generator/readme.markdown

 # Comment Generator
-A ruby class that generates comments from Objective-C code.
+A ruby class that generates comment templates from Objective-C code.
 Currently supported is [appledoc](https://github.com/tomaz/appledoc) documentation for Objective-C class and method definitions.

 ## Use in Xcode

 Add a build script phase to a build target and add the following lines.
-This will add comments to all header files which include Objective-C classes and methods.
+This will add comment templates to all header files which include Objective-C classes and methods.

     require "rubygems"
 	require "commentgen"